How to create dependent cascading drop down list in Excel?

 Create dependent cascading drop down list with an amazing tool

-Now a dependent cascading drop-down list is created.
+Now a dependent cascading drop-down list is created in horizontal order.

 Related articles: